If I Did It: Confessions of the Killer

-If I Did It: Confessions of the Killer is a book by O. J. Simpson, in which he puts forth a hypothetical description of the 1994 murders of Nicole Brown Simpson and Ron Goldman.
-According to ghostwriter Pablo Fenjves, the book is based on extensive discussions with Simpson.
+If I Did It: Confessions of the Killer is a book authored by O. J. Simpson with ghostwriter Pablo Fenjves, in which Simpson puts forth a hypothetical description of the 1994 murders of Nicole Brown Simpson and Ron Goldman.
+According to Fenjves, the book is based on extensive discussions with Simpson.
 Simpson was acquitted of the murders in a criminal trial but later was found financially liable in a civil trial.
 Although the original release of the book was canceled shortly after it was announced in November 2006, 400,000 physical copies of the original book were printed, and copies of it had been leaked online by June 2007.

 The book was originally due to be published by ReganBooks, an imprint of HarperCollins, which was headed by editor and publisher Judith Regan.
-The television network Fox, a sister to HarperCollins via News Corporation at the time, was to also broadcast an interview special with Simpson to promote the book, O.J.
+Television network Fox, at the time a sister to HarperCollins via News Corporation, was to broadcast an interview special with Simpson to promote the book, O.J.
 Simpson: If I Did It, Here's How It Happened.
-However, following objections to the special by several Fox station owners, the special was also canceled.
+However, the special was also canceled following objections by several Fox station owners.
 Footage from the interview was aired for the first time during a Fox special, O.J.
 Simpson: The Lost Confession?, in March 2018.

 In August 2007, a Florida bankruptcy court awarded the rights to the book to the Goldman family to partially satisfy the civil judgment.
 The book's title was changed from If I Did It to If I Did It: Confessions of the Killer, and this version was published by Beaufort Books, a New York City publishing house owned by parent company Kampmann & Company/Midpoint Trade Books.
 Comments were added to the original manuscript by the Goldman family, Fenjves, and journalist Dominick Dunne.
 The new cover design printed the word "If" greatly reduced in size compared with the other words, and placed inside the word "I", so unless looked at very closely, the title of the book appears to read "I Did It: Confessions of the Killer".